Michelle “Cash” Axmaker

-Michelle, who also goes by Cash, is a Native Texan and in true Texas form, grew up on her family’s horse ranch near Houston.
+Michelle is a Native Texan and in true Texas form, grew up on her family’s horse ranch near Houston.
 She learned the value of hard work and dedication early in life, traveling the country showing Competitive Quarter Horses.
-This lifestyle began her lifelong passion for animal training and behavior.
+This lifestyle began her life long passion for animal training and behavior.

 She has worked as a Zookeeper and Trainer at several AZA accredited zoos where she took care of many rare and endangered species.
 Michelle developed training and enrichment programs for exotic animals and spent her zoo career educating the public about wildlife conservation.
-She has worked with incredible animals, including: some of the World’s most deadly reptiles, crocodilians, tigers, bears, bats, koalas, wild dogs, hoof stock, birds of prey and many of the rarest animals in the world.
+She has worked with incredible animals like venomous snakes, crocodiles over 14 feet, tigers, vampire bats, koalas, and birds of prey.
 She has even had the opportunity to hand raise orphaned zoo babies.

-Michelle transitioned into the Canine field through the Military Working Dog Center at Lackland Air Force Base in 2010.
+Michelle transitioned into the Canine field through the Military Working Dog Center at Lackland Air Force Base.
 She loved working with the MWDs as well as active duty and veterans from all Military branches.
-She has a large network of close friends who are Active Duty and veterans and lived many years as a Veteran’s spouse.
 Michelle then moved on to work with Nationally competitive Field Trial Dogs.
 At home, she enjoys the company of her two Boston Terriers, Otis and Olive.
-Otis works as her PTSD Service Dog.

 Michelle spends her free time in the barn.
 She is a multiple World and National Champion Equestrian.
 She breeds, raises and trains English disciplined horses.

 Michelle is a talented animal trainer and has a passion for people as well.
 You may notice that she wears her “heart” on her sleeve.
 She believes the powerful healing properties that animals possess are useful tools for trauma recovery.